Canadian Institutes of Health Research (CIHR) – Frederick Banting and Charles Best Canada Graduate Scholarships

 Field of Research and Subject Matter Eligibility

-CIHR, NSERC and SSHRC support and promote high-quality research in a wide variety of disciplines and areas, which are divided into broad fields of research (health, natural sciences and engineering, and social sciences and humanities).
+CIHR, NSERC and SSHRC support and promote high-quality research in a wide variety of disciplines and areas, which are divided into broad fields of research (health, natural sciences and/or engineering, and social sciences and/or humanities).
 This includes research that bridges two or more disciplines or that requires the skills of several disciplines.

 To apply to the CGS M Program, applicants must complete and submit an application using the Research Portal.
 Applicants should consult the Canada Graduate Scholarships-Master’s Program Instructions for Completing an Application.

-The Research Portal will instruct applicants to select up to five institutions where they wish to hold the award.
-Applicants may select institutions where:
+The Research Portal will instruct applicants to select up to five institutions where they intend to hold the award.
+Applicants must only select institutions where:

 Each eligible institution is assigned a separate allocation of awards to offer from each agency.
 Institutions must respect the agency-specific allocation.
 Refer to the Canada Graduate Scholarships-Master’s Award Allocations page for a list of allocations by institution and by agency.